mykelalvis/FATESRD/fate-srd.com/war-ashes/fickle-gods-and-lost-civilizations.md

-If the site is still in fairly good shape, it may be easy to discover the high concept aspect Ancient Lighthouse, or the aspect can even be known already without the need to [[create advantage]] to discover it.
+If the site is still in fairly good shape, it may be easy to discover the high concept aspect Ancient Lighthouse, or the aspect can even be known already without the need to [[Create Advantage]] to discover it.

 However, the GM may add one to three less obvious aspects if the site is important to the adventure.
 For example, it might have [_Hidden Crypt